AngleProtocol/angle-docs/governance/veANGLE/gauges.md

 Given that a wide range of contracts could be considered Angle protocol gauges, the system distinguishes several gauge types:

-- Type 0 Gauges: mainnet staking contracts
+- Type 0 Gauges: mainnet staking contracts internal to the Angle Protocol.
+LPs of these gauges can receive boosted rewards.
 - Type 1 Gauges: corresponding to Angle Perpetual staking contracts.
 Note that there will be no boosts for veANGLE holders in these contracts.
 - Type 2 Gauges: External staking contracts.
-This gauge type includes everything that is not being staked on Angle (Curve LP tokens staked on Convex for example)
+This gauge type includes all staking contracts **not on Angle on Ethereum Mainnet**, wether they are on other protocols (Curve or Convex) or on other chains (Polygon or Avalanche).
-- Gauges with type > 2: this corresponds to gauges for staking contracts that are not on Ethereum mainnet.
-The addresses of these gauges is that of a contract that will bridge the rewards to the desired chain and then to the staking contract.
-This gauge type is not used for the moment.

 ### Gauge type weight